6point6/dmarc_checker/README.md

 - [USA Government](https://github.com/cisagov/dotgov-data)
 - [Majestic Top 1 Million](https://blog.majestic.com/development/majestic-million-csv-daily)

 The repository contains a parse list of the above domains and their results from DMARC Checker.
-Note that this was the current data as of 26/04/2020.
+**Note** the data was current as of 26/04/2020.

 ### Notes
 Some DMARC records specify CNAME domains.
 We list these records with CNAME entries but DO NOT recursively check the CNAME tree.